-Troy University students have access to valuable career resources to aid them in selecting their major, launching their internship and job search and developing their professional skills to be successful in their future career.
+Troy University students have access to valuable career resources to aid them in selecting their major, launching their internship and job search and developing their professional skills to be successful in their future careers.

 Self-assessment is the first step in the career planning process.
-TROY Career Services offers current students several on-line tools to help identify their interests, skills, personality, and values and strives to match them with the student's educational and career goals.
+TROY Career Services offers current students several online tools to help identify their interests, skills, personality, and values and strives to match them with the student's educational and career goals.
 The results of these assessments aid career staff in discussing students' potential majors and jobs.

 Major Exploration Fairs are held once a year and students are encouraged to meet faculty from every TROY major and minor and discuss with them careers related to their program.

-Proper presentation of initial documents used to apply for jobs are vital in making a good first impression with employers.
+Proper presentation of initial documents used to apply for jobs is vital in making a good first impression with employers.
 TROY Career Services guides students in developing an effective resume, CV, cover letter, and portfolio.
 Our career services team also provides professional resume feedback.

-Our career services team offers face to face mock interview sessions as well as online video mock interviews.
+Our career services team offers face-to-face mock interview sessions as well as online video mock interviews.
 Students can access Big Interview online where career staff can review and provide feedback on recorded interview sessions.

 Prospective students can use Career Coach to explore careers that are associated with Troy University majors and programs.
 Get started by taking the assessment and viewing the majors and programs that match your strengths and career interests.
 You will also be able to compare different career options and gain insight into salaries, required education, and employment trends.
 Click the picture above to create an account and get started.

-Employers & Alumni
+Help for Employers and Alumni